port-labs/port-docs/docs/platform-overview/role-based-access-control/permissions-controls.md

 }
 ```

-To enable Members to create Entities of "Env" Blueprint:
+To enable Members to create Entities of `Env` Blueprint:

 ```json showLineNumbers
 {